Center for Health & Healing- Radiology Department

 GI Fluorocopy Studies:

-Primarily, we do barium GI studies: esophagram, upper GI, occasional small bowel follow through, enemas (rarely screening unless CT colonoscopy is denied by insurance; mostly gastrograffin post ostomy).
+Primarily, we do barium GI studies: modified barium swallow with speech pathologists, esophagram, upper GI, occasional small bowel follow through, enemas (rarely screening unless CT colonoscopy is denied by insurance; mostly gastrograffin post ostomy).
 Rarely, adult cystograms and other GU.
 We do not have tomogram capabilities at CHH.
 We can do IVP without tomograms, or CT urography.
 We do not do pediatric fluoro (GI/GU) studies at CHH - they are done at Doernbecher.
-Modified barium swallows are fairly routine now.
 CT enterography and CT colonoscopy can be done in place of traditional fluoro studies when appropriate, with approval by the referring clinician and if insurance will cover (can be a problem for CT colonoscopy if no prior colonoscopy attempt).
-There is a specific protocol for same day add on CT colonoscopy after same day incomplete colonoscopy.
+We have a specific protocol for same day add on CT colonoscopy after same day incomplete colonoscopy.
 Prep starts at CHH.
-Discuss with Sheven Thorson or Joyce Cyr to facilitate if this is requested.
+Discuss with Brad Frish or CT technologists to facilitate if this is requested.

 Modified Barium Swallows